yardcooper/wh/Total.md

 - Contributed to significant gains in speed and productivity of the team, resulting in a more successful product.
 - Trained over 50 individuals in handling software development cycles and induction processes, ensuring that team members are equipped with the necessary skills and knowledge to deliver high-quality software solutions.

-Technologies: HTML5, CSS3, Bootstrap, AJAX, jQuery, JSON, WordPress
+Technologies: HTML5, CSS3, Bootstrap, AJAX, jQuery, JSON, WordPress.

 EDUCATION
 Bachelor of Computer Science - Software Engineering